 Not many civilizations could have survived this.
 It is another Western civilization we see in 1970 or 2020 if we compare with 1914, both in terms of basic values, aesthetics, architecture, politics, etc. The constant search for something else is probably based on shame, bitterness and anxiety about civilization if self.
 Gone is the eternal and the beautiful.
 Instead, we have irony and commentary as our main weapons, and we have been rewarded with art forms such as concrete brutalism, deconstructivism and intersectionality.

 Our present age began sometime in the early 18th century.
-Then we invented The Machine.
+We invented The Machine.
 The machine on which all other machines are based, the construction which in turn contributed to many other constructions that we still refine and improve today.
 The revolution in data and information technology can also be attributed to this original machine, in terms of spin-off and side effects.

-A civilization that does not invent the machine, and does not succeed in spreading the knowledge of its creation, it remains in another era, and is unable to make the great leap to industrialism.
+A civilization that does not invent The machine, and does not succeed in spreading the knowledge of its creation, it remains in another era, and is unable to make the great leap to industrialism.

-The West invented the machine as a concept over 300 years ago, and during this time we have developed and refined it.
+The West invented The machine as a concept over 300 years ago, and during this time we have developed and refined it.
 It has contributed to great happiness, but also destruction and misery.
 The transition from one era to another consists of such major changes, not when we invent iPhones or electric cars, but when we create the very concept on which everything else rests.

 Our era is coming to an end.
 It can happen today or in 30 years.
 No one knows exactly when, or what to expect next.
 Something new is emerging, either in culture or in the scientific field.
-And the era that began with the Enlightenment ends, and will be left behind.
+And the era that began with the Enlightenment ends, and will forever be left behind.